Experience fiber testers that achieve industry standards and promote ease-of-use.

 Contaminated connectors are the #1 cause for troubleshooting in fiber optic networks.
 While standards bodies have established acceptance criteria for the quality and cleanliness of fiber connector end faces, technicians still face challenges with implementing these practices.
 Without the right fiber testers, maintaining these standards or specifications is difficult and time consuming.

 A single particle mated into the core of a fiber can cause significant back reflection, insertion loss and even equipment damage.
-Learn more about Fiber Inspection and our “INSPECT BEFORE YOU CONNECT” process to ensure fiber end faces are clean prior to mating connectors by downloading our fiber certification white paper.
+Learn more about Fiber Inspection and our “INSPECT BEFORE YOU CONNECT” process to ensure fiber end faces are clean prior to mating connectors.
 Also learn more about testing MPO connectors.

 Explore our industry-leading fiber optic testers and fiber tester resources at the bottom of the page.